awestover/transformer-shortest-paths/blog.md

 ### Fine Tuning Results

-After receiving our initial results, we fine-tuned for $100$ epochs with the same hyperparameters other than a learning rate of $10^{-5}$.
-We achieved a final loss of $0.002139$.
+After receiving our initial results, we fine-tuned for $100$ epochs with the same hyperparameters other than a learning rate and weight decay of $10^{-5}$.
+We used weight decay to incentivize the model to find simpler or more general representations for the fine-tuning task.
+We achieved a final loss of $0.01472$.
 Here are our fine-tuning loss curves and 2D histogram.

 $include`raw="html"` plots/tune-loss.html

 $include`raw="html"` plots/tune-hist.html

+If we run the un-fine-tuned model on the evaluations, we get the following histogram and an abysmal loss of $0.5531$.

+$include`raw="html"` plots/untune-hist.html

+The plot at first looks great because the correct answers are all yellow, but that's because the model is simply ignoring the target vertex and almost always outputting an integer.
+It often gets the answer correct by sheer luck, but when it doesn't, the difference is instead an integer which makes the loss very high.

 ## Test Results